 69% of organisations monitor LTV, but they do it inefficiently.
 Instead, 81% of companies that do a good job when measuring LTV increase their sales.
 The research involved marketers and consumers only across the UK, but the numbers are still impressive.
 We know, you don’t want to belong to those 69%.
 You would like to join those organisations who use LTV to gain more sales, optimize marketing expenses, increase customer retention and encourage brand loyalty.
 So that’s why we are here.
-Our team will tell you how to reach all these goals with the help of customer lifetime value (LTV) prediction using Machine Learning.
+Our team will tell you how to reach all these goals with the help of customer lifetime value (LTV) prediction using machine learning in finance and marketing.

 What is Customer Lifetime Value (LTV) prediction and Machine Learning are